Last Updated on

 In other words, I don’t add filler or fluff to reach a specific number of words.

 Another element that makes a good writing sample is the actual information.
-Every sentence needs to have a point reflecting the topic.
+Every sentence needs to have a point reflecting on the topic.
 You also want to provide as much information as you can.

 A reader should leave the piece feeling more informed, especially if it is a writing sample for Textbroker.
 Clients want to know that you’re capable of informing the masses.